danieljprice/ndspmhd/docs/about.rst

 - Full implementations of 1D, 2D and 3D hydrodynamics and magnetohydrodynamics as described in Price (2012)
 - (v2.1) Implementations of two fluid and one fluid dust-gas algorithms and test problems, as described in Laibe & Price (2012a,b,2014a,b) and Price & Laibe (2015)

-Note, however, that ndspmhd is *not* meant as a "production" SPH code in 3D, since much better codes exist for this purpose (e.g. the GADGET code by Volker Springel, and my own `PHANTOM <../phantom/>`_ code that can be made available on request). ndspmhd is not parallel nor particularly optimised and is meant as a code for algorithmic experimentation, not production runs.
+Note, however, that ndspmhd is *not* meant as a "production" SPH code in 3D, since much better codes exist for this purpose (e.g. my own `PHANTOM <https://github.com/danieljprice/phantom>`_ code). ndspmhd is not parallel nor particularly optimised and is meant as a code for algorithmic experimentation, not production runs.

 Licence/conditions of use
 --------------------------